mstewartgallus/mstewartgallus.github.io/src/_posts/poem/2022-10-19-the-night-ghost.md

 And sleeping as a corpse in darkness rotting
 He dreams forth the red eyed thing
 So rises from the sleeper's breath
-Comes the Night Ghost&thinsp;—&thinsp;who brings death!
+Comes the Night Ghost&thinsp;---&thinsp;who brings death!
 {% endpoem %}

 {% poem %}